RHFieldProductManagement/baremetal-ipi-lab/07-deployocs.md

 Now that we know the worker nodes have their disk we can proceed.
 Before installing OCS we should first install the local-storage operator which we can configure the local disks on the worker nodes which in turn can be consumed by OCS as OSD devices.

+The first step is to create a local storage namespace in the OpenShift console.
+Navigate to Administration->Namespaces and click on the create namespace button.
+Once the below dialogue appears enter in the namespace as local-storage.

 <img src="img/create-local-storage-namespace.png"/>

+After creating the namespace if we click on it we can get details about the namespace and also confirm that the namespace is active:

 <img src="img/show-local-storage-namespace.png"/>

+Now we can go to Operators->OperatorHub and search for the local storage operator in the catalog:

 <img src="img/select-local-storage-operator.png"/>

+Select the local storage operator and click install:

 <img src="img/install-local-storage-operator.png"/>

+This will bring up a dialogue of options for configuring the operator before deploying.
+The defaults are usually accceptable but note that you can configure the version, installation mode, namespace where operator should run and the approval strategy.
+Select the defaults and click install:

 <img src="img/install-choices-local-storage-operator.png"/>